International Microfinance Internships in Cambodia

 At this project, we facilitate small loans to disadvantaged individuals in Phnom Penh.
 Most of the people we assist are garment workers, who earn less than $3 a day sewing clothes for major brands.
 They work in appalling and unhealthy conditions.
 These workers are often women, many of whom have small children to care for.

 Did you know?
-Many of the Cambodians we work with on the Microfinance project are female garment workers, who earn less than $3 a day and around $1,600 annually, sewing clothes for major companies in extreme conditions.
+Many of the Cambodians we work with on the Microfinance project are female garment workers, who earn less than US$30 a day and around US$1,600 annually, sewing clothes for major companies in extreme conditions.

 Most Cambodian families find it extremely difficult to set up businesses by themselves, as loans typically come with high commission fees and interest rates.
 The loans facilitated by Projects Abroad have neither.
 By providing start-up capital, training, and advice for small businesses such as shops and food carts, you will help people achieve financial independence and have more time to spend with their families.